praptidevgun25/HackerRank-30-Days-Of-Code/README.md

 # HackerRank-30-Days-of-Code
-Solutions - HackerRank - 30 Days of Code
+This repository contains solutions of HackerRank - 30 Days of Code